-A process will be automatically completed if all steps in the process are complete.
-Once a particular process instance is completed, that same instance cannot be restarted-if the process definition is later restarted, a new process instance will be created and the process will start over from the first step.
+General processes are automatically completed when all steps in the process are complete.
+Once a particular process instance is completed, that same instance cannot be restarted.
+If the process definition is started again, a new process instance will be created and the process will start over from the first step.